Morton B. Howell

-Morton B. Howell (October 2, 1834 - January 23, 1909) was an American Masonic leader, lawyer and politician.
+Morton Boyte Howell (October 2, 1834 – January 23, 1909) was an American Masonic leader, lawyer and politician.
 He served as the mayor of Nashville, Tennessee, in 1875–1876.

 Early life

-Howell was born on October 2, 1834, in Norfolk, Virginia.
+Morton Boyte Howell was born on October 2, 1834, in Norfolk, Virginia, to Mary A. Morton (née Toy) and Robert Boyte Crawford Howell.
 His father was a Baptist minister.
-He grew up in Nashville.
+He grew up in Nashville, Tennessee.

 Howell attended Union University in Murfreesboro, and he graduated from the Richmond College in Richmond, Virginia, in 1851.
-He graduated from the University of Virginia School of Law in 1855.
+He graduated from the University of Virginia School of Law in 1856 with a Bachelor of Laws.
+He was then admitted to the bar in Nashville.

 Career

 Howell served as clerk and master of Davidson County from 1865 to 1870.
 He subsequently practised the law privately.
 One of his clients was the Phillips & Buttorff Manufacturing Company.

 Howell became a Mason in 1857.
 He was the Grand Commander of the Knights Templar of Tennessee in 1874.

 Howell served as the mayor of Nashville in 1875-1876.
 He served as the president of the Nashville Board of Education for 15 years.
 He was a trustee of the University of Nashville.